 Mexico to talk to Walmart about allowing older workers back to stores

-MEXICO CITY (Reuters) - The Mexican government will speak to Walmart about its apparent decision not to allow older people to return as grocery packers, after they were removed to protect them from the coronavirus, President Andres Manuel Lopez Obrador said on Thursday.
+MEXICO CITY, June 24 (Reuters) - The Mexican government will speak to Walmart about its apparent decision not to allow older people to return as grocery packers, after they were removed to protect them from the coronavirus, President Andres Manuel Lopez Obrador said on Thursday.

 Some 35,000 Mexicans, most between 60 and 74 years old, packed groceries at Walmart's stores and other chains in Mexico through a government-backed volunteer program, earning just tips, before the pandemic.

-The program, already criticized by labor activists, was suspended here by Walmart de Mexico in March 2020 amid concerns about the workers' vulnerability to coronavirus.
+The program, already criticized by labor activists, was suspended by Walmart de Mexico (WALMEX.MX) in March 2020 amid concerns about the workers' vulnerability to coronavirus.

 In recent days, workers have protested outside the National Palace in Mexico City where Lopez Obrador resides, demanding the president urge Walmart to bring them back to their posts.